traitecoevo/growth_trajectories/ms/MS.md

-% New understanding on how leaf traits influence demography using a simple mechanistic model of whole plant growth
+% Growth trajectories: a new way of understanding the influence of the leaf economics spectrum on plant growth
 % Daniel Falster; Rich FitzJohn

 # Abstract